MartinHaring/metroid-learning/README.md

 Currently a Work in Progress.
 Next steps:
-* adjust graphic and input data in game script
-* sort core script
+* figure out how to get sprites
-* adjust learning algorithm
+* Debugging